rickdeaconx/marketplace-token-leak-hunter/README.md

 For security issues in this tool itself, contact the maintainers directly.

+## Built with Claude Code

+This entire security scanner was developed using [Claude Code](https://claude.ai/code), Anthropic's AI-powered coding assistant.
+The tool was built with security as a first principle:

+- **No real secrets**: All development used FAKE tokens with clear prefixes
+- **Secure by design**: Token redaction, input validation, and safe file handling built in from the start
+- **Tested thoroughly**: Self-scanned (dogfooding) to validate detection accuracy
+- **Open source**: Full code transparency for security review

+Claude Code enabled rapid development of a secure, functional scanner with comprehensive testing and documentation—demonstrating how AI coding tools can accelerate security tooling when used responsibly.

 ## Contributing

 Contributions welcome.
 When adding new detection rules: